Zeppelin500/MBusino/README.md

 # MBusino
-ESP8266 D1 Mini Shield for meassuring and sending some values with MQTT
+M-Bus/OneWire/I²C --> MQTT-Gateway with a shield for ESP8266 D1 mini

 - M-Bus e.g. heatmeter
-- OneWire 5x z.B.
-DS18B20, temperature
+- OneWire 5x e.g. DS18B20, temperature
-- I²C z.B.
+- I²C e.g..
 BME280, temperatur, r. humidity, air pressure

-* the "old Sensostar only" code is archived.
+* the old "Sensostar only" code is archived.

 ## Hardware
 The PCB is designed with fritzing.
 M-Bus is provided by a piggyback M-Bus master. https://de.aliexpress.com/item/33008746192.html --> the Master!

-Beside the USB power supply of D1 Mini is no other adapter necessary.
+Beside the USB power supply of D1 mini is no other adapter necessary.

 The Board is usable for only M-Bus (see MBusino_naked code) or only sensor meassuring as well.

-you can use 2,54mm terminals or JST XH to connect the DS18B20
+Use 2,54mm terminals or JST XH to connect the DS18B20

 You will find a 3D-printable PCB case inside the case folder.